shetabit/multipay/README.md

 - payoneer
 - paysimple

-> you can create your own custom drivers if it's not  exists in the list, read the `Create custom drivers` section.
+> you can create your own custom drivers if it doesn't exist in the list, read the `Create custom drivers` section.

 ## Install